Haaland fires Man City to opening win at Wolves

-Manchester City signalled their intent to take back the Premier League title as Erling Haaland struck twice in a 4-0 win at Wolverhampton Wanderers Saturday to begin their campaign.
+Manchester City signalled their intent to take back the Premier League title as Erling Haaland struck twice in a 4-0 win at Wolves on Saturday to begin their campaign.

 After four consecutive titles, City finished a distant third last season as Pep Guardiola's men failed to win any trophy for the first time in eight years.